rolowilde/lcmirror/README.md

 Free and Open Source Software repository mirror deployment solution.
 This Ansible playbook installs sync scripts and configures a web server (Caddy), crontab, vsftpd, and rsyncd.

-Currently used at University of Latvia: [spulgs3.linuxcentrs.lv](https://spulgs3.linuxcentrs.lv/)
+Used in production at University of Latvia: [ftp.linux.edu.lv](https://ftp.linux.edu.lv/)

 ## Mirrored repositories